jg210/react-game/README.md

 Need to configure the following repository secrets in github actions:

-* GOOGLE_ANALYTICS_TRACKING_ID - the ID is available from the GA console under Tracking Info > Tracking Code (master branch only).
+* GOOGLE_ANALYTICS_TRACKING_ID - the ID is available from the GA console under Tracking Info > Tracking Code (master branch only)
 * SENTRY_AUTH_TOKEN - for uploading release metadata to sentry crash reporting system (master branch only).
+Settings > Auth Tokens
-* SENTRY_ORG - settings > organization - organization slug
+* SENTRY_ORG - Settings > General Settings > Organization Slug
-* SENTRY_DSN - the app's key for uploading crashes to sentry (master branch only).
+* SENTRY_DSN - the app's key for uploading crashes to sentry (master branch only) - https://docs.sentry.io/product/sentry-basics/concepts/dsn-explainer/

 Need to configure Settings > Pages > Build and deployment > source to GitHub Actions